Matthew Marsh (racing driver): Endurance Racing

+In 2002, he secured a class win at the Bathurst 24 Hour, driving a Sterling Motorsport BMW M Coupe with VJ Angelo, Ric Shaw, and Ross Buckingham.

+Marsh entered the Nürburgring 24 Hours a total of seven times between 2000 and 2013.
+In 2008, he won the SPT8 class as part of Aston Martin’s factory team, co-driving with Oliver Mathai and Shinichi Katsura.
+On his last entry in 2013, he won the E1-XP2 class for experimental class vehicles in a Hybrid Hydrogen Rapide S with Aston Martin Chief Executive Officer Dr Ulrich Bez, Wolfgang Schuhbauer, Shinichi Katsura.

+In 2010, Marsh won the GTC class in the 1000 km of Zhuhai driving an Audi R8 LMS with Marchy Lee and Alex Yoong.

 Merdeka Millennium Endurance Race

 In August 2003, Marsh was invited by Amprex Motorsport to share the driving duties of the BMW M3 GT with Genji Hashimoto and Charles Kwan in the Merdeka Millennium Endurance Race held at Sepang International Circuit.
 The team led the race after a fierce battle with BSA Motorsport's Radical SR3 and Porsche 911 GT3 Cup until problems hit.
 The team finished way down the order.

-Porsche Carrera Cup Asia

-He became the overall champion of the Porsche Carrera Cup Asia in 2004 when he drove for A-Ha Racing, beating good friend Charles Kwan.

 FIA GT Championship

 Marsh and Kwan drove for G.P.C Sport at the FIA GT Championship, Zhuhai round in 2004.
 The two drove a Ferrari 360 in GT2 class and took fourth place in class.

 Hong Kong Le Mans Team

 Marsh set up the Hong Kong Le Mans Team in 2005 with sponsorship from Noble Group and technical support by GruppeM, with the stated aim of competing at the 24 Hours of Le Mans in 2006.
 Darryl O'Young joined the team as his co-driver.
 The team took part in three Le Mans Endurance Series races that year, as well as the FIA GT Championship race at Zhuhai, finishing in fourth position in class.
 But the team failed to gain an entry and the project was terminated.